 Canadian Forces were stationed at Bramshott with our own troops.
 They were given temporary membership for a guinea with half back if sent to the front.
 This tradition resumed in 1939-45 when they played for free.
 In 1919 they presented the Canada Cup to the club for the annual match play competition.
 In the same year the Village ‘Artisan’ Club was formed with a subscription of 5 shillings.

 David Lloyd George, Prime Minister 1916-22, bought a 60-acre estate at Churt close by and built a house ‘Bron y De’.
-Churchill was so impressed with the entrance porch that he commissioned the architect to do the same at Chartwell.
-Lloyd George, elected an Honorary Life Member in 1922, was renowned for his fast pace of play.
+He was later elected an Honorary Life Member in 1922, was renowned for his fast pace of play.
 A man with quick feet to match his quick mind.

 Costing 100 guineas in 1928 The Devil’s Punch Bowl took its name from a famous local beauty spot.
 Winners of this Open Scratch Meeting include Justin Rose in 1995.
 The cartoon depicts eminent members, including the bearded, pipe-smoking W.E.
 Muir (President) who gifted the secretary’s house, Golf Lodge, along with George Pownall (lower right) the Club Professional since 1905.

 The Ladies’ Open Meeting: Miss Diana Fishwick aged 19, the 1930 British Amateur Champion from Foreland, with playing partner, Mrs.Barrington-Ward, a Club Member.
 Diana became Mrs.Critchley and her son, Bruce, was a Walker Cup player and then golf commentator.
 Diana played Curtis Cup 1932 & 1934 and was Captain in 1950.
 Ladies' golf plays a big part in the success of Hindhead.